 Therefore, before entrusting your company’s resources, staff or clients with anyone, it is essential to conduct a thorough criminal background check on them.
 This is where our services come in handy.

 At Crimcheck, our commitment is towards ensuring that our clients make the best hiring decisions possible.
-As such, we provide professional pre-employment criminal background checks to enable companies to make informed decisions.
+As such, we provide professional pre-employment criminal background checks for employment to enable companies to make informed decisions.

-Our criminal background checks are conducted by professional Investigative Consultants.
+Our criminal history record checks are conducted by professional Investigative Consultants.
 These consultants are trained in unraveling the tricks applicants often use to hide their background information.
-They sift through a variety of records and documents to provide thorough, in-depth, detailed and holistic background reports.
+They sift through a variety of records and documents to provide thorough, in-depth, detailed and holistic background check report.

-Thanks to our 25 years in the industry, we have perfected a system of providing high-quality background checks, within the shortest time possible, and in full compliance of the FCRA and other related legislations.
+Thanks to our 27+ years in the industry, we have perfected a system of providing high-quality online background checks, within the shortest time possible, and in full compliance of the FCRA and other related legislations.

-We conduct background checks for different categories of offences including misdemeanors, felonies and federal offences.
+We conduct criminal background checks for different categories of offenses including misdemeanors, felonies and federal offenses.
 Each of these categories is briefly explained below:

 At Crimcheck, we conduct misdemeanor record searches at an applicant’s city of residence.
-We search a number sources including court records, public databases, and prison records, among others.
+We search a number of job candidate sources including court records, public databases, previous employers, and prison records, among others.
 We also conduct searches in the applicant’s previous areas of residence stretching up to seven years.

 A felony is generally considered a more serious offense than a misdemeanor.
-Felonies typically have punishments ranging from incarceration for one year, to life imprisonment.
+Felonies typically have punishments ranging from incarceration for one year up to life imprisonment.
 Felonies usually have classifications, depending on the severity of the offense.